 Notes

-- Recipe will make enough to frost up to 18 cupcakes with piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or the top and middle of a round 8 or 9 inch 2-layer cake (leaving the sides bare).
-To frost the sides of a 2-layer cake, make an additional half batch of frosting.
+- Recipe makes enough to frost up to 18 cupcakes with piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or a round 8 or 9 inch 2-layer cake with thin frosting.
+For thick frosting on all sides of a layer cake, make an additional ½ batch of frosting.

 The icing taste amazing but not really thick ,did I not mix it enough?